 Advances in radar technology is rapidly improving the ability of radars to distinguish targets under poor conditions.
 IALA encourages the development of radars and the improvements they offer.
 IALA encourages radar and racon manufacturers to continue work on radar compatibility with racons.

 Generally, radar and racon are used for relative positioning.
-A potential new service known as eRadar/eRacon can be used for absolute positioning.
+A potential new service known as Enhanced Radar Positioning (making use of eRadar/eRacon) can be used for absolute positioning.
 IALA encourages continued research in positioning services that are independent of GNSS and which increase PNT resilience.

-General view on harmonised resilient positioning
+General view on harmonised resilient positioning, navigation and timing

 The increasing reliance on GNSS in all types of position finding and navigation, including position and time inputs to AIS, underlines the importance of an objective consideration of possible areas of vulnerability and a consideration of measures to reduce or mitigate such effects.